faizalmy/bigquery-ai-hackathon/docs/project_writeup.md

 ## Business Impact and Value Proposition

+The Legal Document Intelligence Platform delivers measurable business value across multiple dimensions, demonstrating the transformative potential of BigQuery AI in addressing real-world industry challenges. **This solution showcases how BigQuery AI can solve problems that go beyond rows and columns** - processing unstructured legal data to generate actionable insights and business value.

 ### Efficiency Gains

 The platform delivers significant efficiency improvements for legal document processing:

-**Time Savings**: Measured efficiency improvements of 99.2% for document summarization (15 minutes → 6.99s), 99.4% for data extraction (20 minutes → 6.82s), and 99.8% for urgency detection (5 minutes → 0.48s), enabling legal professionals to focus on strategic analysis and client service rather than document review.
+**Time Savings**: Measured efficiency improvements compared to manual processing: 99.2% for document summarization (15 minutes manual → 6.99s AI), 99.4% for data extraction (20 minutes manual → 6.82s AI), and 99.8% for urgency detection (5 minutes manual → 0.48s AI), enabling legal professionals to focus on strategic analysis and client service rather than document review.

 **Cost Reduction**: Pay-per-query model provides flexible usage patterns and predictable costs, eliminating the need for dedicated ML infrastructure and reducing operational expenses.